What are some legal issues that renters might have?

 At Three Rivers, helping families obtain and keep basic shelter is very important.
 That is why so many of our cases involve helping tenants facing eviction, by both private and public landlords.
 We also provide legal advice for tenants on ways to seek repairs from landlords, to challenge claims on security deposits, and to stop illegal “self-help” evictions by landlords.
-We also help families with problems involving homeownership.
+We negotiate with landlords to help fix problems or settle disputes.
+If necessary we represent eligible tenants in court when an eviction action has been filed.

 Housing experts from Three Rivers are always available to speak to groups interested in learning about their rights as tenants or homeowners.

-Call 866-256-8091 now to make an appointment to speak to one of our attorneys or click Apply for Legal Services Online and receive a call from one of our Intake Specialists, if you are eligible for free assistance.
+Call 866-256-8091 now to make an appointment to speak to one of our attorneys or click below to apply for help and receive a call from one of our Intake Specialists, if you are eligible for free assistance.

 - Written leases are not required, but most landlords will provide one, as it outlines the expectations of the tenant.